Japan PM Abe says seeks better ties with China, South Korea, Russia

 Abe, who came to office in December 2012, visited all the leaders of Southeast Asia in his first year, but he has not been able to meet bilaterally with the leaders of China or South Korea, countries angered by territorial disputes with Japan and Abe’s approach to Japan’s wartime past.

-He has met Russian President Vladimir Putin five times, but ties have recently been strained as Moscow annexed Ukraine’s Crimea region and pro-Russian rebels fought Ukrainian forces in eastern Ukraine.
+He has met Russia’s President Vladimir Putin five times, but ties have recently been strained as Moscow annexed Ukraine’s Crimea region and pro-Russian rebels fought Ukrainian forces in eastern Ukraine.

 Reporting by Antoni Slodkowski in TOKYO; Editing by William Mallard and Chris Gallagher